-Octavio is currently studying his PhD in Philosophy of Science at UNAM in Mexico City, with the project "Complexity and Transdisciplinarity: Theory and practice of cancer as a complex problem."
+Octavio completed his PhD in Philosophy of Science at UNAM in Mexico City, with the project "Complexity and Transdisciplinarity: Theory and practice of cancer as a complex problem."
 Octavio obtained his B.Sc. degree in Basic Biomedical Research at UNAM with his thesis work "Cancer as a complex disease: networks and levels of organization" (2008), with Germinal Cocho Gil as advisor.
 In 2010, he obtained his Masters in Philosophy from the UAM-Iztapalapa and was awarded the UAM academic merit medal.
 His thesis (advised by Mario Casanueva) addressed the scientific explanation of cancer based on the model of "part-whole science" proposed by Rasmus (Winther 2011, Synthese), which develops a pluralistic research horizon.

 Octavio's main academic interests are the complexity of cancer; he intends to contribute to a critical focus on the theories and practices in the scientific disciplines related to cancer research-, especially the biomedical sciences.
 This critical approach has in part evolved from Octavio's great concern for the deep contradictory realities prevailing in Mexico, which has also prompted him to undertake studies on politics and pedagogy.

 Natalia has a bachelor degree in mathematics, and wrote an undergraduate thesis about mathematical models of the nerve pulse.
 For her master degree in Philosophy of Cognitive Science (2 year programme) at the National Autonomous University of Mexico (UNAM) she wrote a thesis on "Objectivity in the Mechanistic Model of Explanation for Neuroscience."